carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 objectives:
 - "Show how software depending on other software leads to configuration management problems."
 - "Identify the problems that software installation can pose for research."
-- "Explain the advantages of application virtualization."
+- "Explain the advantages of containerization."
 - "Explain how using containers can solve software configuration problems"
 keypoints:
 - "Almost all software depends on other software components to function, but these components have independent evolutionary paths."